flyingmachine/brave-clojure-web/content/read-and-eval.md

 ```

 It's just a toy example, but you get the idea: macros give you
 complete freedom to express programs however we want to.
+In the next

-In the next chapter we'll fully explore how to write macros.
+chapter, you'll learn how to write macros.
+Onward!